Merzasphor/MWSE/docs/source/types/tes3race.md

 ### `abilities`

 *Read-only*.
 A list of abilities that NPCs of that race have access to.
-It is a tes3spellList, which is a list wrapper with helper functions.
-The actual list is accessed with .iterator. e.g. for _, ability in pairs(race.abilities.iterator) do print(ability.name) end
+It is a `tes3spellList`, which is a list wrapper with helper functions.
+The actual list is accessed with `.iterator`. e.g. `for _, ability in pairs(race.abilities.iterator) do print(ability.name) end`

 **Returns**: